Lifestreams-ai/Rust-State-Machine/README.md

 ---

-*This README was updated to provide a comprehensive overview of the State Machine in Rust project.
+*This README was updated to provide a comprehensive overview of the Stateflow library in Rust.
 We hope it helps you get started quickly!*